wcm-io/wcm-io-wcm/parsys/src/site/markdown/usage.md

 * **wcmio:parsysNewAreaCss**: Defines additional custom CSS classes to be set on the new area.

 * **wcmio:parsysParagraphElement**: Sets the element name to be used for the element wrapping each paragraph component.
-Defaults to "div" if not set.
+Defaults to decoration tag name of the component.

 * **wcmio:parsysWrapperElement**: Sets the element name to be used for the element wrapping the whole paragraph system.
 If not set no wrapping element is generated for the paragraph system.